subrama2/Book_Finder/README.md

 Have you ever had trouble finding the book required for your coursework?
 Have you ever wanted to find the next popular book that is released?
 The Book Finder will help you:

 -Discover and locate the new and required books for you.
--Send reminders to users to go and check out the books.
 -Find a book according to your interest and preferences.

-Use the web application to manage and create your book list.
-Send reminders to users that forget they wanted to checkout a book. keep track of favorite or preferred book.
+Use the web application to manage and create your book list. keep track of favorite or preferred book.

 ## Storyboard